ucsb-cs16-f25/cs16-f25/gsa07.md

 ---
 layout: page
-title: GSA 07
+title: HW07
-num: gsa07
+num: hw07
 nav_order: 8
 desc: "Linked Lists in C++ with structs"
 assigned: 2023-03-01 13:00
 due: 2023-03-15 23:59
+published: false
 ---

 # {{page.title}} - {{page.desc}}

 ## Goals for this assignment

 The goal of this assignment is practice iterating through linked lists and solving problems.
 Continue to practice code tracing to reason about your code.

 We request that you DO NOT ask the staff to debug your code for you.
 They have been specifically instructed not to debug *for* you, but rather to *guide you* through the process of debugging your code yourselves.